-If another driver hits you and injures you, you must prove the accident was the other driver’s fault before you can receive any monetary compensation for your injuries.
-Read the article below to learn how.
+If another driver hits you and injures you, you must prove the accident was the other driver's fault before you can receive any monetary compensation for your injuries.
+Read the article below by our San Diego car accident attorney to learn how.

 Police don't always arrive at the scene of an accident.
 They will usually come out if the collision is more severe, or if there are reported injuries.
 But if it's an accident with relatively little damage to the vehicles, the police dispatch will usually tell you to resolve the dispute on your own by exchanging information between all parties.